mircealungu/mircea/thoughtstream.md

 **Jun 25**

 Day #2 of fasting.
 Last night I dreamt with food :) Eugenia.

 When awake though, I'm not troubled at all.
-It's actually wonderful feeling.
+It's actually a wonderful overall feeling.
 I feel calm and more focused.
 More present somehow.
 Why don't I do this more often?

 **